ummel/fusionModel/README.md

                                     education           employment hh_size renter
-    1 Bachelor's degree (for example: BA, BS)   Employed full-time       4  FALSE 2      Some college or Associate's degree Not employed/retired       2  FALSE 3      Some college or Associate's degree Not employed/retired       1  FALSE 4      Some college or Associate's degree Not employed/retired       2  FALSE 5              High school diploma or GED   Employed full-time       4   TRUE 6              High school diploma or GED Not employed/retired       2   TRUE home_type   year_built square_feet
+    1 Bachelor's degree (for example: BA, BS)   Employed full-time       4  FALSE 2              High school diploma or GED Not employed/retired       2  FALSE 3      Some college or Associate's degree Not employed/retired       1  FALSE 4              High school diploma or GED   Employed part-time       2  FALSE 5      Some college or Associate's degree   Employed full-time       2   TRUE 6      Some college or Associate's degree   Employed part-time       3  FALSE home_type   year_built square_feet
-    1 Single-family detached house 1980 to 1989        6507
+    1 Single-family detached house 2000 to 2009        2913
-    2 Single-family detached house 1970 to 1979        1487
+    2 Single-family detached house 1990 to 1999        4023
-    3 Single-family detached house 1950 to 1959         932
+    3 Single-family detached house 1970 to 1979         861
-    4 Single-family detached house 1980 to 1989        2512
+    4 Single-family detached house 1950 to 1959        4147
-    5 Single-family attached house 1960 to 1969        3660
+    5 Single-family detached house  Before 1950        1990
-    6 Single-family attached house 1970 to 1979        1508
+    6 Single-family detached house 1970 to 1979        1118

 **If you run the same code yourself, your results for `sim` *will look different*.** This is because each call to `fuse()` produces a different